Para leer esta hoja informativa en español, haga clic aquí.

 AIDS stands for Acquired Immune Deficiency Syndrome.
-AIDS is the most advanced stage of HIV infection.
-The US Centers for Disease Control and Prevention (CDC) defines a person as having AIDS if she or he is living with HIV (HIV+) and has a CD4 cell count of 200 or less.
+AIDS is the most advanced stage of HIV.
+The US Centers for Disease Control and Prevention (CDC) defines a person as having AIDS if she or he is living with HIV and has a CD4 cell count of 200 or less.
 The CDC has also developed a list of opportunistic infections (OIs), cancers, and conditions that are considered AIDS-defining conditions (see below).
-If you have HIV and one or more of these infections or conditions, you have a diagnosis of AIDS, no matter what your CD4 count is or how it changes in the future.
+If you live with HIV and one or more of these infections or conditions, you have a diagnosis of AIDS, no matter what your CD4 count is or how it changes in the future.
 This does not necessarily mean you are sick or will get sick in the future.
 It is just the way the public health system counts the number of people who have had advanced HIV disease.

 This list of AIDS-defining conditions comes from a government report and contains medical terms.
-If you have any questions, ask your health care provider or contact an educator at a local AIDS service organization or call an AIDS information line such as the Project Inform National HIV/AIDS Treatment Hotline at 800-822-7422.
-To find services across the world, visit AIDSmap's e-atlas.
+If you have any questions, ask your health care provider or contact an educator at a local AIDS service organization (ASO).
+In the US, you can find an ASO by using POZ's Health Services Directory.

-- Bacterial infections, multiple or recurrent (only for children less than 13 years old)
+- Bacterial infections, multiple (several) or recurrent (repeated) (only for children less than 13 years old)

 - Cervical cancer, invasive (only among people 13 years old or older)

 - Cryptosporidiosis (infection with a specific parasite), chronic intestinal (in the gut) (for longer than 1 month)

 - Cytomegalovirus disease (other than liver, spleen, or nodes), beginning when older than one month